parrt/msds689/notes/problem-solving.md

 ## Second, SOLVE <img align="right" src="images/solve-icon.png" width="55">

 Solving the problem has nothing to do with the computer; you might not even be asked to code the solution.
 If you can't walk through a correct sequence of operations by hand on paper, no amount of coding skill will help you.
+(More on this at the bottom of these notes.)

 1. **Explore**.
 Look at the input-output example and imagine how you can manually operate on the input to get the output.
 Attempt any manual sequence of operations that appears to be in the right direction, even if you know it's not quite right.
 Exploration helps you understand the problem and will trigger more questions, so ask questions.